 Complaints should be addressed to the Director of Institutional Equity.
 A complaint should be filed in writing.
+It may be filed online or in person.
 The complaint should contain the name and address of the person filing the complaint and a brief description of the alleged violations of the regulation.